-There are 368,000 Google searches every month for affect vs effect – Houston, we have a problem.
+There are 368,000 Google searches every month for affect vs effect.

-The words affect and effect cause a lot of confusion.
+The words affect and effect cause a lot of confusion because they sound similar.
 So let’s look at the cause and effect of the problem.

 Learning the difference between affect and effect is easy, once you know that one is a verb and one is a noun.

 When we speak, there is no problem with the usage of these two words as a noun or a verb.
-This is because they are (almost) homonyms and we use facial expressions to make our meaning clear.
+This is because they are almost homonyms and we can use facial expressions to make our meaning clear.

 I say almost because there can be a slight difference depending on different English language accents and pronunciation.

 Affect has a schwa sound whereas effect used a pure vowel sound.

 However, in writing it is vitally important to use the correct parts of speech to phrase cause and effect correctly.

-In general, effect is usually a noun and affect is normally a verb but they are commonly confused.
+In general, effect is commonly used as a noun and affect is normally a verb but they are commonly confused.

-To affect means to have a negative or positive effect on something or someone, or to make a difference to something.
+To affect means to have a negative or positive outcome on something or someone, or to make a difference to something.
 In other words, it is a verb meaning to alter or influence something.
 It is a cause.

 An effect is a change that is a result or consequence of an action or other cause.
 In simple terms, it is to produce an effect.
 It is a result.

 Because affect is a verb, it is placed after the subject and can be used in all tenses.

 So it will be written as affect, affects, affected or affecting.
 You have perhaps commonly used affect as a verb in the passive voice.
 The game was affected by bad weather.

 It needs to be a mnemonic device.
 Or in other words, you need to practice to remember the difference between these two confusing words.

 Related reading: Sometime vs Some Time or Sometimes